Regularization by regular noise: a numerical result: Introduction

-Lastly, let us mention a few related works that share a similar interest and spirit in the study of numerical approximations.
+Lastly, we mention a few related works that share a similar interest and spirit in the study of numerical approximations.
 For equations of the type \eqref{eq:SDE} with singular drift, convergence results have been established in \cite{NS, DG, JM, BW} for additive Brownian motion, in \cite{DGL, BDG, GLL, LL} for multiplicative Brownian noise, in \cite{BDG-Levy, BWWZ} for L\'evy processes with jumps, and in \cite{BDG, GHR} for fractional Brownian motion.
 A slightly different notion of singularity-namely, piecewise Lipschitz coefficients-has also been investigated, with convergence results obtained in works such as \cite{LS, TL, mrl, PSS}.
-We must acknowledge that this is only a brief selection from a vast body of literature, and we encourage readers to explore the cited works for further details and insights.
+We emphasize that this is only a brief selection from a vast body of literature, and we encourage readers to consult the cited works for further details and insights.